elinvangbo/midterm_project_elin/README.md

 I utilised the dataset "creditcardmarketing.csv" located in the repo.

 ## Workflow
 First the dataset was cleaned and examined.
-Quickly I realized that the dataset is unbalanced, with very few clients accepting the credit card offer.
-After further examination I realized that very few of the variables was correlated to the target variable, leaving to use only four independent variables for my model, all of which were categorical.
+Quickly I realized that the dataset is unbalanced with very few clients accepting the credit card offer.
+After further examination I saw that only a handful of the the variables were correlated with the target variable, leaving me to use only four independent variables, all of which being categorical.

 I tried using SMOTE, under- and oveversampling, to deal with my unbalanced data.
 I the applied both a logistic regression- and a KN-N - model for my classification.
 Both models had a smiliar result with a F1-score of around 70 %.
 With more time I would have tried using the RandomForest- and DecisionTree-classifier to see if these model can make better predicitions on the data.